 Mexico abounds with world heritage sites.
 It’s easy to take it for granted, and at times, be a little blasé about it, but its importance should be recognised and protected.
 I’m talking about our world heritage.
 From UNESCO’s website, “World Heritage is our legacy from the past, what we live with today, and what we pass on to future generations.
 Our cultural and natural heritage are both irreplaceable sources of life and inspiration.”

 Whilst in Mexico City, we found ourselves at the centre of Aztec and pre-Aztec (Mesoamerican) civilisations, dating back to 100BC.
 Mexico City is the oldest capital city in the Americas, and was originally built on an island of Lake Texcoco by the Aztecs in 1325.
 We had the privilege of Continue reading

-A number of years ago, Anne and I took salsa lessons.
+A number of years ago, Anne and I took salsa lessons and had our first taste of Cuban music.
 Whilst we enjoyed ourselves, we never really mastered the art.
 It’s like anything…..if you want to be good at it, you need to practice.
 Sadly, we didn’t.
 Now, after watching the Cubans on the dance floor and in the streets, I wish we had kept it up.
 It seems that they are born with rhythm running through their veins (as well as their hips and backsides).
 For them, when hearing any “son” style music, and, no matter what time of the day or night, they are soon Continue reading